4 Major Scales and Keys

 - Each system must begin with a clef.

-- The key signature appears immediately after the clef and each system must have the key signature (if there is one).
+- The key signature appears immediately after the clef, and each system must include the key signature.

-- The time signature only appears at the start of the composition or when the time signature changes.
+- The time signature appears only at the start of the piece or when it changes.
 Do not rewrite the time signature at the start of each system.

 - The order of appearance is clef, key signature, time signature.
 It may help you to memorize the order by remembering that the names are in alphabetical order (C – K – T).

-Unlike accidentals, which were localized, key signatures are globalized.
-This means that with a key signature of A-flat major, all Bs are B-flat.
+Unlike accidentals, which are localized, key signatures are global.
+This means that with a key signature of A flat major, all Bs are B-flat.
+Compare the localized accidentals in Example 4.5.8A to the global accidentals in Example 4.5.8B.

 Notice some important differences between accidentals versus key signatures.

-- The penultimate note requires a double flat when the desired note is B-double-flat.
-Sometimes students think adding a flat lowers B-flat to B-double-flat; however, adding a flat would only make the note B-flat.
+- The penultimate note requires a double flat when the intended note is B double flat.
+Sometimes students think adding a flat lowers B flat to B double flat; however, adding a flat would only make the note B flat.

 - The last note requires a natural sign if the desired note is B.

-Example 4.5.8 illustrates how accidentals work within a key signature, as well as how they work with ties.
-The pitches are shown above the cello’s part.
+Example 4.5.9 shows how accidentals function within a key signature and how they interact with ties.
+The pitches are displayed above the cello’s part.

-- The key signature shows that there are two flats in this key: every B and E are automatically flatted.
+- The key signature shows that there are two flats in this key: every B and E are automatically B flat and E flat.

-- There is a sharp on the downbeat of measure 97, resulting in a C-sharp.
-The other two Cs are also C-sharp because the accidental continues within the bar.
+- There is a sharp on the downbeat of measure 97, which makes the note a C#.
+The other two Cs are also C# because the accidental continues within the bar, and they are in the same octave.

 - The previous bar line canceled the previous natural sign.

-- The C is in another octave (C5 instead of C4).
+- The C is in a different octave (C5 instead of C4).

-• Accidentals are localized, meaning that they only apply to a specific octave designation and do not last past the bar line.
+- Accidentals are localized, meaning they only apply to a specific octave and do not carry over past the bar line.

-• Key signatures are global, meaning notes have the accidental in any octave designation and despite any bar lines.
+- Key signatures are global, meaning notes carry the accidental across all octaves and regardless of any bar lines.

 Directions: